 Oyakodon is one of the easy dishes I learned at the home-making class in middle school.
 If you have older children at home, this would be a fun dish to teach them.
-It’s a classic Donbori dish, where beaten egg and chicken pieces are simmered in sweet soy dashi sauce, and served over white rice.
+It’s a classic Donbori dish, where the beaten egg and chicken pieces are simmered in sweet soy dashi sauce and served over white rice.

-Gyudon (Beef Bowl) is a comfort food for Japanese.
+Gyudon (Beef Bowl) is comfort food for Japanese.
 Simple ingredients such as onion, sliced beef, and eggs, are tossed into a hot frying pan for a quick cook.
 In 15 minutes, you’d get to serve some delicious rice bowl for dinner.

 When you feel like you’re stuck in the usual dinner rut, this Baked Tonkatsu (Japanese pork cutlet) will shake things up a little.
 The best part is you don’t need to deep fry the meat to achieve the crispy crust and tender, juicy texture.
 You can also try Crispy Baked Chicken or Crispy Salmon in replace of pork.

 Craving for some spicy food on the weeknight?
 This Japanese-version of Mapo Tofu is a lot milder than the Sichuan-style mapo tofu, yet it is flavorful enough that even both adults & children can enjoy it.

 Marinated in sake, soy sauce, and honey, these Honey Soy Sauce Chicken can be prepped the night before.
 When you’re ready to cook, pop them into the oven while you prepare a simple salad or miso soup to serve along.